The Honeymooners (1955–1956)

 Elliot compares his parents to the Honeymooners.

-Furio is referred to as "Chief of the Future."
+Furio is referred to as "Chef of the Future."

 Othniel renames the Poseys "Ralph and Alice" after the Kramdens.